Martenski/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-A new variable is added to the data frame with clean (i.e. missing values replaced by interval averages) data on number of steps per day and interval.
+A new variable is added to the data frame with clean data (i.e. where the missing values were replaced by the respective interval averages).
+This new variable describes whether the date is a weekday or a weekend day.
 This is done with a combination of a for loop and an if-else statement.
+This method results in a variable with character class, which is then manually converted to factor class.

 ```r